coder-hxl/x-crawl/README.md

 ##### 3.Advanced config CrawlFileAdvancedConfig

-This is an advanced configuration, targets is a mixed target array configuration. if you want to crawl multiple data, and the request configuration (storeDir, proxy, retry, etc.) does not want to be written repeatedly, and you need interval time, etc., you can try this way of writing:
+This is an advanced configuration, targets is a mixed target array configuration. if you want to crawl more than one piece of data and request configurations (proxy, storeDir, retry, etc.) don't want to write twice, but also need interval time, device fingerprint, life cycle, etc., try this:

 ```js
 import xCrawl from 'x-crawl'